cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the ELK virtual machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Only the ELK virtual machine can accept connections from the Internet just to use it as an application server via this IP addresses:

 - 40.118.229.124 using port 5601 via a browser

 Machines within the network can only be accessed internally via by Ansible container through SSH port 22 hosted by the Jump Host Server.